 Wolf spiders mostly live outside, but may be found in homes around doors, windows, and house plants, or in basements and garages.
 They are not aggressive and will not bite unless they feel threatened.
 The bite can be very painful, so you need to seek treatment by a doctor if bitten.

-I think we all agree that we do NOT want these spiders in our houses.
 Getting rid of them consists of three main factors:

 - Habitat reduction: Once you identify the type of spider you need to get rid of you can eliminate or reduce the areas and conditions the spider prefers to reside in.